destroyedlolo/Marcel/Modules/mod_1wire/README.md

 ### Accepted global directives

-* **DefaultSampleDelay=** Sample value to apply when Sample=0 or absent.
+* **DefaultSampleDelay=** Sample value to apply when `Sample=` is absent.
 This directive is convenient to provide the same sample value to many probes.<br>
-Many DefaultSampleDelay= can be present, in such case the last one before the section definition is taken into account.
+Many `DefaultSampleDelay=` can be present, in such case the last one before the section definition is taken into account.

 ## Section FFV